t-karasova/grs-samples-python/tutorial_boosting.md

 ## Try different boosting conditions

-Feel free to test products boosting yourself, right here in Cloud Shell environment.
+Feel free to test product boosting yourself right now in Cloud Shell environment.

 Just find the comment:

 "# TRY DIFFERENT BOOST CONDITIONS HERE:"

-and replace the condition expression for something like this:
+and replace the condition expression with something like this:

 ```
 condition = '(categories: ANY("Office"))'